vuejs/eslint-plugin-vue/docs/rules/slot-name-casing.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/slot-name-casing
-description: enforce specific casing for the slot name
+description: enforce specific casing for slot names
 ---

 # vue/slot-name-casing

-> enforce specific casing for the slot name
+> enforce specific casing for slot names

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> _**This rule has not been released yet.**_ </badge>